Virtual machines using VirtualBox

 Introduction

-Let’s now turn to exploring how to use virtual machines (VMs).
-There are many choices for running virtual machines, each with their own strengths and weaknesses.
+Let’s now turn to exploring how to use VMs.
+There are many choices for running VMs, each with their own strengths and weaknesses.
 The ones you may encounter more often are the VMWare family of products, Hyper-V which is included with Windows, Parallels which is a product for MacOS, and VirtualBox which is owned by Oracle Corporation and is cross-platform and open-source.

 As part of the setup, you should have already have VirtualBox installed and running on your system before continuing.